FubuMvcArchive/bottles/docs/source/ref/alias.rst

         Removes the specified alias.

     ``bottles alias <name> <folder>``
-        Creates a new alias for a the specified folder.
+        Creates a new alias for the specified folder.

 Arguments
 =========